JosieHong/SiamPolar/README.md

-# SiamPolarMask: Single Shot Video Object Segmentation with Polar Representation
+# Asymmetric SiamPolarMask: Single Shot Video Object Segmentation with Polar Representation

-This is an implement of SiamPolarMask on [mmdetection](https://github.com/open-mmlab/mmdetection).
+This is an implement of Asymmetric SiamPolarMask on [mmdetection](https://github.com/open-mmlab/mmdetection).

 ![siam_polarmask_pipeline](./imgs/siam_polarmask_pipeline.png)

 ## Highlights

+- **Accuracy**: For Siamese Networks, such as SiamFC, SiamMask and so on, they use the same backbone for both research images and refer images.
+However, research images and reference images are usually not the same sizes, which leads to the backbone cannot pay attention to the same field on them.
+Thus, we use an **Asymmetric Siamese Network** to solve this problem and get a more accuracy segmentation results.
+- **Speed**: It is a fast method for VOS because of the distance regression of key points in polar coordinates.
 - **One-step**: It is a concise method that we track and segment the objects with points, which reduce a great amount of computing.
 - **Initiate without Mask**: The inputs is the bounding boxes of first frame, but not the masks.
-- **Speed**: It is a fast method for VOS because of the distance regression of key points in polar coordinates.

 ## Performances